American Myths - Did you believe all 10?

 The seller can begin a long, time-wasting legal process but he will only throw good money after bad.
 If he gets to court he will not be able to prove he shipped the perfect vase he pictured in his auction.
 It's impossible to prove he didn't own two and shipped the cracked one.
 End of case.
 Seller loses his $2000 vase due to Escrow.

-eBay once tried to force Escrow on its sellers.
-It's an illustration of eBay company culture: they make decisions if someone likes the idea. eBay's boilerplate still suggests using Escrow, a specific one they like, as if that mattered.
-Whoever itches for Escrow can't grasp how it fails.
+eBay, because of its company culture favoring buyers, once tried to force Escrow on its sellers.
+It's an illustration of how eBay works: they make decisions if someone likes the idea. eBay's boilerplate still suggests using Escrow, a specific site that kicks back.
+Whoever itches for Escrow is itching for plucking.

 Auction shilling is a constant problem.
 A seller with multiple eBay accounts can bid up his own auctions with little chance of being caught.
 It used to be that users looking for shillers were an important source of eBay crime detection.
 In one notable investigation by an eBay user, one seller was found to have more than 400 bidding accounts to shill with.